farissatyaw/farissatyaw/README.md

 ### About Me

-I am a tech entusiast and currently working on to become a software engineer.
-I have experience in becoming both backend and frontend development, also a little bit of project manager.
+I am a tech entusiast and currently working on to become a Cloud Engineer.
+I have experience also in software enginnering, in doing both backend and frontend development, also a little bit of project manager.

  - ⚔️ I'm Currently working on Kubernetes and CI/CD Pipelines
  - 👨‍💻 Currently working as an SRE TRainee
  - 🗺️ Very excited in exploring and learning about Cloud Engineering
- - 📝 Available for Freelance Opportunities

 <p align="center">